Skip to contents

 outlier_cutoff = 3, ## recommended default value

-width = 10, ## local window to detect local outliers and replace missing values
+width = 10, ## window to detect and replace outliers/missing values

 )